cloudflare/cloudflare-docs/products/1.1.1.1/src/content/setting-up-1.1.1.1/iphone.md

 1. Launch 1.1.1.1: Faster Internet and accept the Terms of Service.
 1. Install the VPN profile that allows your phone to connect securely to 1.1.1.1.

 You are now using 1.1.1.1 for your Internet queries.
-If you want to add an extra layer of security with HTTPS encryption, toggle the WARP button.
+If you want to add an extra layer of security and encrypt all of your traffic with HTTPS, toggle the WARP button to *Connected*.

+Alternatively, you may want to only encrypt your DNS queries and leave your traffic unencrypted.
+If this is the case:

+1. Open 1.1.1.1: Faster Internet.
+1. Tap the hamburger menu on the top right corner of the app.
+1. You will see two options: 1.1.1.1 and WARP.
+Select **1.1.1.1*** > **Done**.

+You are now using encryption only for your DNS queries.

 <CaptivePortals/>